 - Scoop out the seeds and give it a good wash with water.

-- In a large bowl add your riced cauliflower, turmeric, water, salt, pepper, minced garlic, onion, mushrooms, fried bacon, bacon grease and apple cider vinegar then mix together.
+- In a large bowl add your riced cauliflower, turmeric, water, salt, pepper, minced garlic, onion, mushrooms, fried bacon, bacon grease, and apple cider vinegar then mix.

 - Start stuffing your 4 peppers until about a ½ inch from the top

-- Add 2 tablespoons of tomato sauce on top along with mozzarella cheese and Parmigiano Regiano cheese and then put the pepper top back on with the stem.
+- Add 2 tablespoons of tomato sauce on top along with mozzarella cheese and Parmigiano Reggiano cheese and then put the pepper top back on with the stem.

 - Bake in the oven covered with foil for 25 minutes until the peppers are tender then remove the tin foil and bake for another 5 minutes to brown the tops a bit.